 Temperature Control During Shipping

-With respect to shipping, Dermestid beetles and larvae are a little less fragile than Dubia roaches, but not much.
+With respect to shipping, Dermestid beetles and larvae are a little less fragile than Dubia roaches.
 Please see our heat & cold pack page for more information as well as suggestions on when to use a heat or cold pack.

 Dermestid Care Instructions